PseudoDistant/Game_Providers_List/index.md

 # What is a GameProvider?
 Fabric Loader isn't just a Minecraft modding toolchain, Fabric Loader can actually run pretty much any Java-based game if you tell it how to.
 A GameProvider is what we use to do just that.
 Fabric Loader has a MinecraftGameProvider built-in, but that doesn't mean that's all it can do.
 Just by making a new GameProvider for another Java-based game, you can enable the creation and use of Fabric mods for that game, targetting that game.
 I really hope to see this facet of Fabric Loader's potential be explored more, and I will do what I can to encourage more GameProvider development.

-# What about Mindustry?
-[Fabric Loader Mindustry](https://github.com/marcus8448/fabric-loader-mindustry) is a project by marcus8448 to allow the use of Fabric Loader on Mindustry. \
-Sadly, it seems that they've abandoned the project some time before Fabric Loader supported the creation of non-Minecraft GameProvider packages without forking the loader... \
-As such, I've decided to not count it here.
-However, should someone else make a MindustryGameProvider package, either using their work or completely independently, I will add it to the list properly.